Clemi05/snake-game/README.md

-# Tic Tac Toc Game
+# Snake Game

-Snake game with HTML, CSS and JavaScript.
+Simple Snake game in JavaScript.

 ## Table of contents